 - Your household income may not exceed 125% of the federal poverty guidelines, which varies according to household size ($32,7500 annual income for a family of four).

-To protect children and families from home housing-related health and safety hazards, remember the following healthy homes tips:
+To protect children and families from home housing-related health and safety hazards, remember the following healthy homes seven basic principles:

 - Keep it dry